If you're working, you should get paid super. Learn how to find and access your super, and how to make sure it goes where you want when you pass away.

 Finding your super

-You can check your super by registering for Australian Taxation Office (ATO) online services via myGov.
+You can find out how many super accounts you have and combine super into one account for free through the ATO at myGov.
 The ATO can search for all your super accounts for you if you call 13 10 30.

 Keep your contact details up to date so you don't lose track of your super and your fund doesn't lose track of you.